OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 -   a 3-tuple [0, b, v], where b is an Inbox and v is a value, indicating that the inbox contains the sequence of messages in b followed by the message v; or
 -   a 3-tuple [1, b, c], where b and c are Inboxes, indicating that the Inbox contains the sequence of messages in b followed by the sequence of messages in c.

-A VM can receive from its Inbox by using the inbox instruction (described below), which pushes the current Inbox contents onto the Data Stack.
+A VM can receive from its Inbox by using the inbox instruction (described below), which pushes the current Inbox contents onto the Data Stack and empties the Inbox.

 Note that different values of the Inbox can denote the same sequence of messages.

-Note that a VM’s Inbox will contain the full sequence of messages received by the Inbox over all time, since the VM’s creation.
-Messages are never removed from the Inbox.
-The Inbox structure is designed in a way that allows a VM to determine efficiently which messages have arrived since a previous point in time.
-This allows an AVM program to process each incoming message once.
+Messages may arrive in the inbox at any time (but not during the execution of an inbox instruction).

 ## Errors